Accountability

 - Current capacity:

-- Open — accepting referrals; contact us to discuss your situation
+- Open to referrals.
+Contact us to discuss your situation.

 - Documentation completion rate: